canonical/ubuntu-pro-client/docs/howtoguides/enable_esm_infra.md

-After you have attached your subscription and installed the `ubuntu-advantage-tools` package, you can check if `esm-apps` and `esm-infra` are installed by running the following command:
+After you have attached your subscription and installed the `ubuntu-advantage-tools` package, you can check if `esm-apps` and `esm-infra` are enabled by running the following command:

 ```bash
 pro status